-Google sues criminal organization for using Google Maps to commit fraud
+Google sues criminal organization for using Google Maps to commit fraud.

-Google Maps is being used for fraud
+Google Maps is being exploited for scams.

 PHOTO: SLATE SCREENSHOT